Space 220 Review - Dinner With A View

 For starters, I should point out that lunch is currently priced at $55 per adult while dinner is $79.
 Lunch doesn’t come with dessert.
 Desserts average around $14, though, so dinner is still about a $10 premium.

 Since I initially wrote this review, kids’ pricing went up from $29 to $35 for dinner.
 While this is a decent amount more than Biergarten ($27) it is still less than The Garden Grill ($40, a character meal).
 Spaghetti plus gelato plus chocolate milk comes to $20.50 at Via Napoli, a casual table service restaurant in the Italy pavilion.
-Zoe absolutely loved Space 220, so I can’t quibble at all with the kids’ pricing, and I’d go again even at the $35 price point.
+Zoe absolutely loved Space 220, so I can’t quibble at all with the kids’ pricing, and we’d go again (and have) even at the $35 price point.

 As for adults, it’s a little trickier.
 Let’s start with the $55 lunch price, which includes an entree and appetizer.
 That’s only $6 more than Biergarten (all-you-can-eat buffet).
 It’s $7 less than The Garden Grill, and about $12 more than you’d paid for a comparable meal at Villa Napoli.
 So, I think within the realm of Epcot table service, Space 220 lunch is pretty properly priced.